 Parking within proposed new development, including the northern growth area, shall be designed such that it is used in the way it is intended, avoiding informal parking that undermines the quality of the street environment.
-Parking should be unobtrusive and in locations that are overlooked.
+Parking should be unobtrusive and in locations that benefit from natural surveillance.
 Proposals for rear or separate parking courts are not encouraged and should only be proposed unless alternative provision is impracticable.
 Key principles for integrating parking include:

 - a.
-Formal parking spaces, including unallocated visitor parking, can be planned into the street, where forming a comprehensive public realm strategy, including tree planting and use of materials to define parking spaces and soften the visual impact of parked cars. - b.
-On-plot parking should be set back from the main building line in accordance with ECC parking standards.
-Parking bays set back from the building line should be of a sufficient size to accommodate a parked car. - c.
-Garage and parking courts should only be provided where they are well overlooked, are directly accessed from the front of properties, and are designed as attractive, functional spaces, incorporating tree planting.
+On-plot parking is preferred for new development.
+This should be set back from the main building line in accordance with ECC parking standards.
+Parking bays set back from the building line should be of a sufficient size to accommodate a parked car. - b.
+Where it can be shown that on-plot parking is not achievable, formal parking spaces, including unallocated visitor parking, can be planned into the street, where forming a comprehensive public realm strategy, including tree planting and use of materials to define parking spaces and soften the visual impact of parked cars. - c.
+Garage and parking courts should only be provided where they benefit from natural surveillance, are directly accessed from the front of properties, and are designed as attractive, functional spaces, incorporating tree planting.
 Narrow vehicular accessways should be avoided. - d.
-Undercroft and decked parking may be appropriate, but should in all instances be wrapped with active development frontages, particularly at ground floor level.
+Undercroft and decked parking may be appropriate but should in all instances be wrapped with active development frontages, particularly at ground floor level.